Andres M. Lozano

 Andres M. Lozano is a Spanish-Canadian neurosurgeon and scientist known for his work in deep brain stimulation and MR-guided focused ultrasound surgery.
 He holds the Alan & Susan Hudson Cornerstone Chair in Neurosurgery at the University Health Network Toronto and is a university professor at the University of Toronto.
 His work has been covered by major international news publications, including BBC, Scientific American, The Independent, The Globe and Mail and NPR.
 He is also leading the exclusive Canadian site (CAN-PRIME) for the Neuralink trial.

 Early life and education

 Andres Lozano was born in Sevilla, Spain, and moved to Canada at a young age.
-He completed his B.Sc in cell biology and his M.D. at the University of Ottawa in 1983.
+He completed his BSc in cell biology and his M.D. at the University of Ottawa in 1983.
 He then pursued a Ph.D. in neurobiology at McGill University, graduating in 1989.
 Lozano completed his neurosurgical training, earning his FRCS(C) in 1990, and became a diplomate of the American Board of Neurological Surgery in 1994.